agile-lab-dev/Data-Product-Specification/README.md

 * `Status: [String]` This is an enum representing the status of this version of the DP `[Draft|Published|Retired]`
 * `Maturity: [String]` This is an enum to let the consumer understand if it is a tactical solution or not.
 It is really useful during migration from DWH or data lake [Tactical|Strategic]
 * `Billing: [Yaml]` This is a free form key-value area where is possible to put information useful for resource tagging and billing.
-* `Tags: [Array[Yaml]]` Free tags at DP level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
+* `Tags: [Array[Yaml]]` Tag labels at DP level ( please refer to OpenMetadata https://docs.open-metadata.org/metadata-standard/schemas/types/taglabel )
 * `Specific: [Yaml]` this is a custom section where we can put all the information strictly related to a specific execution environment.
 It can also refer to an additional file.
 At this level we also embed all the information to provision the general infrastructure ( resource groups, networking, etc ) needed for a specific Data Product.
 For example if a company decide to create a ResourceGroup for each data product and have a subscription reference for each domain and environment, it will be specified at this level.
 Also it is reccommended to put general security here, Azure Policy or IAM policies, VPC/Vnet, Subnet.
 THis will be filled merging data from

 The **unique identifier** of a DataProduct is the concatenation of Domain, Name and Version.
 So we will refer to the `DP_UK` as a string composed in the following way `$DPDomain.$DPID.$DPVersion`